MARTIMM/raku-mongodb-driver/README.md

 This project is tested against the newest perl6 version with Rakudo built on MoarVM implementing Perl v6.*.
 On Travis-CI however, the latest rakudobrew version is used which might be a little older.

 MongoDB server versions are supported from 2.6 and up.
 Versions lower than this are not supported because of a not completely implemented wire protocol.

+## Attribution

+* Raku, once called Perl6, is a great language.
+It is still becoming more mature and is a lovely language.
+A big thank you!
+* The documentation of Raku is also great, I get all the info I need from there.
+On top of that, there are great bloggers out there who make things even more clear and provide you with the wildest ideas.
+I can start naming them but there will be no end to the list and I would certainly miss one or two.
+* Module writers from which I steal code (;-) to use it in my own projects like the Event::Emitter of Tony O'Dell.

 ## AUTHORS